 For aging adults looking to improve their health and discover natural treatments for ailments, acupuncture may be a viable option.
-In particular, acupuncture treatment has resulted in patient relief from back and neck pain, anxiety, depression, insomnia and migraines.
+In particular, acupuncture has resulted in patient relief from back and neck pain, anxiety, depression, insomnia and migraines.
 Can acupuncture lessen discomfort and enhance your health as you age?

 How Does Acupuncture Work?